Hormones and Fibroids

 Fibroids Pain Treatment

-Progesterone therapy may relieve you of your pain and stop the fibroid growth temporarily, however, many women have complained of side effects of this therapy including insomnia, fatigue and weight gain.
-So, the therapy could at best be considered as a temporary solution before the proper uterine fibroid’s treatment by the specialist doctors.
+Progesterone therapy may relieve you of your pain and stop the fibroid growth temporarily.
+However, many women have complained of side effects of this therapy including insomnia, fatigue and weight gain.
+Therapy is a temporary solution before the proper uterine fibroid’s treatment is done by a specialist.
 Conventional medicine for fibroid pain treatment uses non-steroidal, anti-inflammatory drugs or NSAIDS such as Ibuprofen but these can only provide temporary relief as this uterine fibroid treatment ignores the underlying cause of hormonal imbalance that caused the problem in the first place.

 Surgeries for Fibroids